apogiatzis/zku-assignments-docker/README.md

 ### Run on Gitpod

 Alternatively, Gitpod environmet builds on top of the `gitpod/workspace-base` image.
+Gitpod provides a full fledged completely online IDE experience with a dedicated workspace.
+It is a great alternative if you don't want to install anything on your machine.

+Note that running this in Gitpod requires authenticating using your Github account

 To launch gitpod with this docker workspace click the button below:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/apogiatzis/zku-assignments-docker)